BAE-Systems-HAIKU/HAIKU/docs/koopman.md

 ##Fast Koopman Proxy Model (FKPM)
-We will also train a full Koopman model to create a fast proxy model of the full climate simulation.
-This will enable a suite of analytics that can extract causality and better characterize tipping points and their associated uncertainty that would take months or years to do with the current best climate models alone.
+We also train full Koopman models to create fast proxy models of the full climate simulation.
+This enables a suite of analytics that can extract causality and better characterize tipping points and their associated uncertainty that would take months or years to do with the current best climate models alone.
 This is shown below (Figure 3).
 <center>
 <figure>
 <img src="../figs/diagrams/FKPM_diagram.png" alt="FKPM Diagram" style="width:90%">
 <figcaption align = "center" style="width:90%"><b>Figure 3:</b> Fast Koopman Proxy Model (FKPM)—The FKPM learns the full dynamics of the HKCM or stand-alone climate model, but is able to operate much faster than the either, enabling the analytic toolkit.
-Analysis of the eigenfunctions and eigenvalues will help identify tipping points and regions of interest for deeper analysis.</figcaption>
+Analysis of the eigenfunctions and eigenvalues help identify tipping points and regions of interest for deeper analysis.</figcaption>
 </figure>
 </center>
 &nbsp;

-Initially, we will train a FKPM using the climate model on its own so we can begin developing the Analysis Toolkit, but as the HKCM becomes more capable, we will train an improved FKPM that leverages it as well and compare the analytics for robustness.
+Initially, we train a FKPM using the climate model on its own so we can begin developing the Analysis Toolkit, but as the HKCM becomes more capable, we will train an improved FKPM that leverages it as well and compare the analytics for robustness.

 <sup>1</sup>Arbabi, H., & Mezic, I. (2017).
 Ergodic theory, dynamic mode decomposition, and computation of spectral properties of the Koopman operator.
 SIAM Journal on Applied Dynamical Systems, 16(4):2096–2126.